Introduction

 Innovation Policy Outlook (IPO):

-Given that the potential returns of innovation in developing and catch-up economies is large, why there is so little investment into innovation?
+Given that the potential returns of innovation in developing and catch-up economies are large, why is there so little investment in innovation?
 This “innovation paradox” is at the centre of this episode.
-Despite the enormous potential that innovation, especially gradual innovation building on ideas and technologies that have proven their mettle elsewhere, and despite, in many countries, strong political commitment, UNECE transition economies struggle to innovate in ways that drive productivity growth and sustainable development.
+Despite the enormous potential of innovation, especially gradual innovation building on ideas and technologies that have proven their mettle elsewhere, and despite, in many countries, strong political commitment, UNECE transition economies struggle to innovate in ways that drive productivity growth and sustainable development.

 Episode is available on: